 “Such a nature was admirably constituted to direct an heroic struggle on the part of a people proud enough to prefer a guide to a leader, a man commissioned to execute the popular will but, as in his case, strong enough to enforce his own.”

 If you haven't guessed yet, these good traits were written about the character of the sixteenth President of the United States, Abraham Lincoln.

-Of course Lincoln was president during the 19th century when good character was a highly-regarded quality.
+Of course, Lincoln was president during the 19th century when the character of a person was a highly-regarded quality.